minaeva/news_aggregator/README.md

 >
 >docker-compose up -d

-When running for the first time, go to _aggregator-service/src/main/resources/application.properties_ and uncomment
+When running for the first time, go to _aggregator-service/src/main/resources/application.properties_

->_spring.jpa.hibernate.ddl-auto=create_
+uncomment

+>spring.jpa.hibernate.ddl-auto=create

+and provide values for

+> GNEWS_API_KEY, BBC_API_KEY, and NY_TIMES_API_KEY

 keywords.txt contains the list of keywords to track